Creating Hope Reathorization Act providing for Pediatric Vouchers, PRVs

 The Creating Hope Act was first passed into law in 2012 as a four year program.
 It was reauthorized in 2016 and 2020.

-Under current law the FDA may not award a rare pediatric disease designation (RPDD), a requirement for a pediatric voucher, as of September 31, 2024.
-As of September 31, 2026, the FDA may not award pediatric vouchers.
+Under current law the FDA may no longer award a rare pediatric disease designation (RPDD), a requirement for a pediatric voucher, as of December 20, 2024.

 TODAY’S REAUTHORIZATION